tannergooding/designs/accepted/2021/workloads/workload-installation.md

 ## VS (Willow) IAL Implementation
 - What's the priority on this?
 Do we really need it (especially at first)?

+How to call Willow
+- Find VS installation
+- Call `vs_enterprise.exe /q`, with workload or component IDs
+- Workload and component IDs are strings that are something like Microsoft.VisualStudio.Workload.Android
+- Willow installer will elevate as necessary

 ## VS Installation

 - Won't be going through normal workload flow, will just be installing the MSIs
 - Needs to interact correctly with checking whether packs are installed, garbage collecting
+- Should install multiple workload installation records, one the same as the standalone IAL, and one which records that the VS workload has been installed.
+This should hopefully let us do the right IPA if only the .NET SDK workload has been installed, as well as better handle the situation where a standalone-installed SDK is being used with VS.  The VS workload installation record should be per VS version, not SDK band.

+Mapping of .NET SDK workload IDs to VS workload or component IDs:
+- If this is convention-based, it simplifies the in-product acquisition flow.
+The workload resolver can return missing SDK workload names, and the project system can know what VS workloads / components need to be installed

+What do we do if there are RID aliases in the workload manifest?
+How do we generate MSIs and VS setup authoring?

 # Notes